Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Middle Tennessee has combined with its opponents to score more than 56 points in four of eight games this season.
+- Middle Tennessee's games this season have gone over 56 points four of eight times.

-- So far this season, 62.5% of Florida International's games (5/8) have had more combined points than Saturday's over/under of 56.
+- So far this season, 62.5% of Florida International's games (5/8) have had more combined points than Saturday's total of 56.

 - The combined points per game average of the two teams, 52.5, is 3.5 points fewer than Saturday's over/under.

-- This contest's over/under is 10.6 points lower than the 66.6 these two squads combine to give up per game in 2021.
+- This contest's over/under is 10.6 points fewer than the 66.6 these two squads combine to give up per game in 2021.

-- The Blue Raiders and their opponents have scored an average of 57.9 points per game in 2021, 1.9 more than Saturday's total.
+- Blue Raiders games this season feature an average total of 57.9 points, a number 1.9 points higher than Saturday's over/under.

-- The 56-point total for this game is 2.6 points below the 58.6 points per game average total in Panthers games this season.
+- The 56-point over/under for this game is 2.6 points below the 58.6 points per game average total in Panthers games this season.

 Middle Tennessee Stats and Trends

-- The Blue Raiders have always covered the spread this season when favored by 10 points or more.
+- This season, the Blue Raiders have won ATS in each of their two games as a favorite of 10 points or more.

-- Middle Tennessee's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Middle Tennessee's games this year have hit the over three times in eight opportunities (37.5%).

-- Middle Tennessee is 1-0-1 against the spread and 2-1 overall this season when the team notches more than 37.8 points.
+- Middle Tennessee is 1-0-1 against the spread and 2-1 overall in games when it puts up more than 37.8 points.

-- The Blue Raiders have turned the ball over 12 more times (18 total) than the Panthers have forced a turnover (6) this season.
+- This year, the Blue Raiders have turned the ball over 18 times, 12 more than the Panthers' takeaways (6).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.